-Babies born with NAS display signs that can manifest in the nervous system, stomach and intestines, and respiratory system and are the result of the infants' immediate lack of addictive opioids after birth.
-Infants with NAS often exhibit the following symptoms of withdrawal:
+Babies born with NAS show signs of nervous system, stomach and intestines, and respiratory system problems.
+They are the result of the infants' immediate lack of addictive opioids after birth.
+Infants with NAS often have the following symptoms of withdrawal:

 - High-pitched crying.